Qyokizzzz/react-sticky-ts/README.md

 export default App;
 ```

-If the usage of react-sticky-ts makes you confusing, you can refer to the original documentation.
+If the usage of react-sticky-ts makes you confused, you can refer to the original documentation.

 react-sticky: <https://github.com/captivationsoftware/react-sticky>.